agdelafilia/wet_lab/gDNA_extraction_protocol.md

 # gDNA extraction protocol

 ## Information
 A protocol for high-yield, HMW (>40-50 Kbp) gDNA extraction developed by Andrés G. de la Filia in the Konrad Lohse lab (IEB, The University of Edinburgh).
 This protocol was adapted from a previous version developed by Dominik Laetsch, the 10x Genomics Sample Preparation Demonstrated Protocol and the MagAttract HMW DNA Kit handbook.
-It was developed for single butterflies but has been successfully used for insect pools (mealybigs, flies) and mammalian tissue (mouse, toad, fish)
+It was developed for single butterflies but has been successfully used for insect pools (mealybugs, flies) and mammalian tissue (mouse, toad, fish)

 ## Reagents and consumables
 - LoBind 1.5 ml tubes and filter tips (including low binding 200µl filter tips).